jeffbcross/material/THEMING.md

 ![screen shot 2014-10-29 at 7 02 58 am](https://cloud.githubusercontent.com/assets/210413/4825301/a45d735a-5f63-11e4-8597-60386f35fc68.png)

+The Angular Material Online documentation also provides additional examples of theme-**overrides**: see [Buttons](http://localhost:8200/index.html#/demo/material.components.button), [Progress Bars](http://localhost:8200/index.html#/demo/material.components.progressLinear), and others...

 ## 2) <a name="ct"></a> Building Custom Themes

-Most of the time, you should use the themes provided by angular-material and the `md-theme` directive for your theming needs.
-That being said, sometimes you need your own brand colors, etc, in which case you can build and compile your own theme.
+Most of the time, you should use the *standard* themes provided by AngularJS Material and the **md-theme** directive.
+Sometimes, however, you need your own brand colors, etc, in which case you should build and compile your own theme.

-To build your own theme, you must write a `scss` file that overrides the specific variables that you want to use, place that file in `themes/my-theme.scss` and then run the `gulp build-theme -t my-theme`.
-Ultimately this will be a separate gulp plugin.
+To build your own theme, you must write a `scss` file that overrides only the specific variables that you want to customize.

-For example:
+For example, let's prepare a custome them file `themes/my-theme.scss`:

 ```scss
 $theme-name: 'my-custom-theme';